fablabbcn/smartcitizen-docs/docs/Data/Data Analysis.md

 ![](/assets/images/saf_schema_basic.png)

 !!! info "Examples"
-    Check [the examples](https://github.com/fablabbcn/smartcitizen-data/tree/master/examples) in the Github Repo!
+    Check [the examples](https://github.com/fablabbcn/smartcitizen-data/tree/master/examples) in the Github Repository

-**Organise your data in tests**
+**Organise your data**

 Handling a lot of different sensors can be at times difficult to organise and have traceability.
 For this, we created the concept of _test_, which groups a set of devices, potentially from various sources.
 This is convenient since metadata can be addeed to the test instance describing, for instance, what was done, the calibration data for the device, necessary preprocessing for the data, etc. This test can be later loaded in a separate analysis session, modified or expanded, keeping all the data findable.